TBro1998/ASE-Server-Docker/README.md

 [中文文档](README-Zh.md)

 This is a Docker-based ARK: Survival Evolved game server that uses GE-Proton to run the Windows version of the ARK server, with ArkApi support.
 It includes the latest server files and ArkApi files at build time.
-The Docker container will force update steamcmd and ARK server files and download Mods during creation.

 ## Inspiration and Code Sources
 [Ark-Survival-Ascended-Server](https://github.com/Acekorneya/Ark-Survival-Ascended-Server)
 [Ark_Mod_Downloader_v2](https://github.com/CobraColin/Ark_Mod_Downloader_v2)

 ## Disclaimer
+  - *Compared to running directly on Windows, it will occupy more disk space.
   - Since we're using GE-Proton (based on Wine) to simulate Windows system APIs on Linux to run the Windows version of the game server, memory usage might be slightly higher.
   - Including the latest server files has its pros and cons.
 While it saves download time during initial deployment for multi-server setups, we may release a Docker image without server files in the future based on needs.
-  - Compared to running directly on Windows, it will occupy more disk space.

 ## Known Issues
   - When running the server with GE-Proton, server output information cannot be viewed in the container logs
-  - The Mods download/update process is not perfect, there may be download failures.
-It needs optimization, currently it is recommended to enable Mods update before server start
+  - The Mods download/update process is not perfect

 ## Future Plans
   - Test performance differences between running the server directly on Windows versus using GE-Proton on Linux, and whether UDP performance is better on Linux.